The Night We Met: Release

 The song was first released as a free download at strangetrails.com on January 27, 2015.
 On February 9, 2015, the album Strange Trails was announced alongside the official release of two singles: "Fool for Love" and "The Night We Met".

 The song quickly achieved popularity after being featured in 13 Reasons Why, and it was subsequently certified platinum in the United States.
 The song has been streamed over three billion times.
 "The Night We Met" immediately turned into the band's most well known song.
 It appears in an episode 5 scene of 13 Reasons Why, where the main characters, Clay Jensen and Hannah Baker, dance together.
 After being featured in the show, the song garnered the band a record deal with Republic Records.

 On May 18, 2018, as part of the soundtrack for the second season of 13 Reasons Why, Lord Huron released a new rendition of the song featuring Phoebe Bridgers.
 Bridgers' vocal for the duet version was recorded by Mike Bridavsky at Russian Recording in Bloomington, Indiana.
 In August 2019, Lord Huron was joined by Phoebe Bridgers for a performance of the song at the Hollywood Bowl.

 "The Night We Met" reached number 5 on US Hot Rock Songs (Billboard), and number 7 on US Adult Alternative Songs (Billboard) charts.

 The song was certified two-times platinum with 2 million units sold, and it was certified gold in France (with 100,000 units sold) and United Kingdom (with 400,000 units sold).

 Critical reception

 Marissa Matozzo of Paste labelled the song as "one of the band's most renowned tracks".
 Erin Vierra of Mxdwn wrote, "'The Night We Met' is the kind of song one likes to hold on to late at night, the kind of song that fills the listener with a peaceful meditation."
-The Musical Hype wrote, "This is a sensational song aside from the buzz its received in the mainstream.
-The lyrics are poetic, while the sound and vibe of the record are mysterious."
 Under the Radar described the song as "heartbreaking waltz".

 Julien A. Luebbers of The Spokesman-Review wrote that the song "puts its finger keenly on deep human longing and romance gone sour.
 The song's power comes both from its sheer ubiquity and its pared-down and harmonic composition".